LeonTLam/obsidian-ntnu/01_Current_Semester/TTM4135 Anvendt Kryptografi og Nettverksikkerhet/Concepts/Hill-, Stream Ciphers and One-time Pad/One-time Pad.md

 * Pseudorandom number generators (PRNGs), not sufficient as they are deterministic.

 **How to transport random keys between sender and receiver?**
+* In-person handover
+* Physical media

+* Over secure channels, but defeats the purpose of OTP's simplicity.

+**How to synchronize on usage of keys**
+* Keep a shared key index or counter to track usage of a key
+* Strictly ensure no key reuse
+* Timestamps, message IDs, or sequence numbers

+**How to destroy keys after use?**
+* Overwrite memory/storage multiple times
+* Physically destroy media